Cr4shOv3rrid3/atomspace/opencog/atoms/atom_types/subatoms/README.md

 but and this is a big one. we already get the problem here that people with the human mind create such a split. and hence make the mistake to create something that wasnt supposed to exist in the first place but kinda does now anyways: all that destructive power that is now contained in 2 folders one for the elements itself and one to play around with the realm where the elements exist itself. yeah we could also call it kinda: "damn brain!" and i just tried the best way i can to implement that dilemma with putting such a realm now into this atomspace repo as well. mainly: its meant to exist in subexistence.
-Not as existence without being sub to an atomspace. sometimes kind of confusing.
+Not as existence without being sub to an atomspace. sometimes kind of confusing *scratches his head*.
 But i reached another strong number we today use for rockets: 33.
 Dragon (capsule) power!

 at this point i really wonder how this will show later, but i need 700 lines to be produced anyways. so i doubt its 38 that is showing right now.
 But after done some first editing work. i decided to leave it like that. really strange yep!